Genco Shipping & Trading (NYSE:GNK) Shares Gap Down to $18.53

-Genco Shipping & Trading Limited (NYSE:GNK) gapped down before the market opened on Friday .
+Genco Shipping & Trading Limited (NYSE:GNK)’s stock price gapped down before the market opened on Friday .
 The stock had previously closed at $18.53, but opened at $17.82.
-Genco Shipping & Trading shares last traded at $18.17, with a volume of 1,565 shares trading hands.
+Genco Shipping & Trading shares last traded at $18.17, with a volume of 1,565 shares traded.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, May 25th.
-Shareholders of record on Monday, May 17th were given a $0.05 dividend.
-This is a positive change from Genco Shipping & Trading’s previous quarterly dividend of $0.02.
-This represents a $0.20 annualized dividend and a yield of 1.08%.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, May 25th.
+Shareholders of record on Monday, May 17th were given a dividend of $0.05 per share.
 The ex-dividend date was Friday, May 14th.
-Genco Shipping & Trading’s dividend payout ratio is presently -57.14%.
+This represents a $0.20 dividend on an annualized basis and a yield of 1.08%.
+This is a boost from Genco Shipping & Trading’s previous quarterly dividend of $0.02.
+Genco Shipping & Trading’s payout ratio is presently -57.14%.

-In other news, insider Robert E. Hughes sold 2,200 shares of the stock in a transaction dated Monday, May 10th.
-The stock was sold at an average price of $16.33, for a total transaction of $35,926.00.
-Following the transaction, the insider now owns 9,848 shares of the company’s stock, valued at approximately $160,817.84.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, major shareholder Cayman Gp Ltd. Ccp II sold 470,000 shares of the firm’s stock in a transaction that occurred on Thursday, March 25th.
-The shares were sold at an average price of $10.69, for a total value of $5,024,300.00.
+In related news, major shareholder Cayman Gp Ltd. Ccp II sold 40,000 shares of the company’s stock in a transaction that occurred on Monday, March 22nd.
+The stock was sold at an average price of $11.95, for a total value of $478,000.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, insider Robert E. Hughes sold 2,200 shares of the company’s stock in a transaction that occurred on Monday, May 10th.
+The shares were sold at an average price of $16.33, for a total value of $35,926.00.
+Following the completion of the sale, the insider now directly owns 9,848 shares in the company, valued at approximately $160,817.84.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 2,077,578 shares of company stock worth $31,047,437.
-Insiders own 2.07% of the company’s stock.
+Insiders sold 2,077,578 shares of company stock worth $31,047,437 over the last quarter.
+Company insiders own 2.07% of the company’s stock.

-A number of hedge funds have recently made changes to their positions in the business.
-Loomis Sayles & Co.
-L P bought a new position in shares of Genco Shipping & Trading in the first quarter valued at approximately $8,772,000.
-Scion Asset Management LLC acquired a new stake in shares of Genco Shipping & Trading in the first quarter worth $3,575,000.
-Teacher Retirement System of Texas acquired a new stake in shares of Genco Shipping & Trading in the first quarter worth $3,522,000.
-BlackRock Inc. lifted its stake in shares of Genco Shipping & Trading by 26.7% in the first quarter.
-BlackRock Inc. now owns 1,637,174 shares of the shipping company’s stock worth $16,503,000 after buying an additional 345,130 shares during the last quarter.
-Finally, Arrowstreet Capital Limited Partnership lifted its stake in shares of Genco Shipping & Trading by 150.3% in the first quarter.
-Arrowstreet Capital Limited Partnership now owns 455,285 shares of the shipping company’s stock worth $4,589,000 after buying an additional 273,421 shares during the last quarter.
-Institutional investors own 64.89% of the company’s stock.
+Institutional investors have recently modified their holdings of the business.
+Wealthcare Advisory Partners LLC purchased a new position in shares of Genco Shipping & Trading during the 1st quarter worth $50,000.
+JPMorgan Chase & Co. increased its holdings in shares of Genco Shipping & Trading by 19.4% during the 4th quarter.
+JPMorgan Chase & Co. now owns 7,614 shares of the shipping company’s stock worth $56,000 after buying an additional 1,236 shares during the last quarter.
+BNP Paribas Arbitrage SA increased its holdings in shares of Genco Shipping & Trading by 95.0% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 8,214 shares of the shipping company’s stock worth $83,000 after buying an additional 4,002 shares during the last quarter.
+ExodusPoint Capital Management LP acquired a new stake in shares of Genco Shipping & Trading during the 4th quarter worth $87,000.
+Finally, Credit Suisse AG acquired a new stake in shares of Genco Shipping & Trading during the 4th quarter worth $100,000.
+64.89% of the stock is currently owned by institutional investors.

 Genco Shipping & Trading Limited, together with its subsidiaries, engages in the ocean transportation of dry bulk cargoes worldwide.
 The company, through the ownership and operation of dry bulk carrier vessels, transports iron ore, coal, grains, steel products, and other dry-bulk cargoes.
 It charters its vessels primarily to trading houses, including commodities traders; producers; and government-owned entities.